-- The applicant's ability to make significant contributions in diabetes research. - The applicant's ability to innovate and collaborate. - How the applicant compares to peers (percentile ranking i.e. in the top 5% of peers)
+- The applicant's potential to make significant contributions to diabetes research - The applicant's ability to innovate and collaborate - How the applicant compares to previous trainees (percentile ranking i.e. in the top 5% of previous trainees).

 Past or Current Collaborator: The letters should specifically address the following points: